How The Multivac evaluates frontier AI models through blind, rigorous, daily testing — using category-specific model pools and peer matrix evaluation.

 We learn which models are harsh critics vs. lenient graders.
 This data is valuable and unique.

 Daily evaluations.
-All frontier models.
+Category-optimized pools.
 Blind judgments.